djey47/tdu-cp/manifests/readme.md

 - Make a backup copy of current install

+- Unzip all contents to directory of your choice

-- Unzip all contents to TDU directory, always replace files when prompted
+- Copy all extracted files to TDU directory, always replace files when prompted

 - That's all!